-14. Notification of Assignment and Request for Information.
-Upon receipt of the request for contested case hearing and filing fee, the Court shall notify all parties of the assignment of an administrative law judge, and the administrative law judge assigned to the case, by pre-hearing order, may request each party to prepare and return a Pre-Hearing Statement setting forth with particularity the issues in the contested case.

-Rule 14 is amended to require that prehearing statements must set forth with particularity the issues for consideration in the contested case.

-15. Notice of Contested Case Hearing.
-Unless otherwise ordered, the administrative law judge assigned to the case must issue a notice of contested case hearing at least thirty (30) days before the hearing date that sets forth the date, time, place, and purpose of the hearing, the administrative law judge who will conduct the hearing, and any other matters necessary for the prompt resolution of the matter.
-This Notice may be issued via e-mail pursuant to Rule 5.
+- 13. Notice of Assignment of Case to Administrative Law Judge.
+Upon receipt of the request for contested case hearing and filing fee, the case shall be assigned to an administrative law judge as provided in section 1-23-570 of the South Carolina Code (1976) (as amended).
+The Court shall notify all parties of the assignment. - 14.
+Prehearing Statements.
+Once a case has been assigned, the administrative law judge may order each party to prepare and return a Pre-hearing Statement.
+If so ordered, the Prehearing Statement must set forth with particularity the issues in the contested case. - 15.
+Notice of Contested Case Hearing.
+Unless otherwise ordered, the administrative law judge assigned to the case must issue a notice of contested case hearing at least thirty (30) days before the hearing date that sets forth the date, time, place, purpose of the hearing, the administrative law judge who will conduct the hearing, and any other matters necessary for the prompt resolution of the matter.
+This notice may be issued via email pursuant to Rule 5.

 The Court may issue hearing notices to the parties by electronic means.
-Parties are responsible for ensuring that the Court is provided with an accurate e-mail address.
+Parties are responsible for ensuring that the Court is provided with an accurate email address.

 16. Preliminary Relief.
-Requests for preliminary or injunctive relief other than in a pending case shall be governed according to the procedures set forth in this section (II) for contested cases.
-The administrative law judge may issue remedial writs as are necessary to give effect to its jurisdiction and with respect to injunctions shall follow the procedure in Rule 65, SCRCP.
+Requests for preliminary or injunctive relief, other than in a pending case, shall be governed according to the procedures set forth in this section for contested cases (II).
+The administrative law judge may issue remedial writs necessary to give effect to the Court's jurisdiction and, with respect to injunctions, shall follow the procedure in Rule 65, SCRCP.

-This section provides that the administrative law judge may issue remedial writs as provided in S.C.
-Code Ann. §1-23-630 (2005) (as amended).
-The procedure for issuing the injunction is provided by Rule 65, SCRCP.
-Requests for preliminary or injunctive relief other than those made in a pending case are governed by the Rules of Procedure for contested cases.
+This section provides that the administrative law judge may issue remedial writs as provided in section 1-23-630 (1976) (as amended).